viepovsky/City-Walk-App/README.md

 docker run -d -p 8080:8080 viepovsky/city-walk
 ```

+You can also run app by using `docker compose up -d` in folder where `docker-compose.yml` is located.
 ## Endpoints

 The app provides many endpoints, but users can start by retrieving coordinates for a specific city: